-Organisation of work, reconciliation and work disconnection measures
+Organisation of work, reconciliation measures and work absenteeism

-At Gestamp's production plants, due to the nature of its business, the activity needs to be continuous, sometimes 24 hours a day, and therefore certain groups, generally those classified as Direct and Indirect Labour, have to work shifts.
+At Gestamp's production plants, due to the nature of its business, activity is continuous, sometimes 24 hours a day, and therefore certain groups, generally those classified as Direct and Indirect Labour, have to work shifts.
 This organisation of work does not prevent Gestamp from promoting the rotation of such shifts, with the aim of facilitating the adjustment of working hours to the specific needs of workers.

-In addition, 68% of Gestamp plants implement measures related to the reconciliation of work and private life, in positions where this is possible, such as: flexible working hours, intensive working days, reduced working days or adapting the working hours in certain family circumstances.
+In addition, 68% of Gestamp's work centres implement measures related to the reconciliation of work and private life, in positions where this is possible, such as: flexible working hours, intensive working days, reduced working days or adapting the working hours in certain family circumstances.